 Great physicians don’t hesitate to work within such reasonable standards of engagement in an environment that simplifies paperwork, streamlines approval processes, and results in a fast and fair payment for services.

-Texas injury benefit plans were invented out of necessity.
+Texas injury benefit programs were invented out of necessity.
 Thirty years later, common sense requirements and active engagement from injured workers, employers and medical providers continue to deliver better medical outcomes.